Deploy and configure Azure Firewall in a hybrid network using Azure PowerShell

 Create the workload virtual machine

-Create a virtual machine in the spoke virtual network, running IIS, with no public IP address, and allows pings in.
-When prompted, type a user name and password for the virtual machine.
+Create a virtual machine in the spoke virtual network that runs Internet Information Services (IIS), has no public IP address, and allows pings in.
+When you're prompted, enter a username and password for the virtual machine.

 # Create an inbound network security group rule for ports 3389 and 80